 Which Type of Wood to Never Burn Indoors

 Wood needs seasoning before use; woods with a higher moisture content utilize more heat for burning, leading to wastage.
-Here are some types of wood that are best avoided:
+Some types of wood that you should avoid:

 - Rotten Wood

-Rotten wood is certainly not dry and may have mold making it a big no. In addition, it may release dangerous chemicals and germs due to its condition; thus, it must be avoided.
+Rotten wood is certainly not dry and may have mold making it a big no. In addition, it may release dangerous chemicals and germs due to its condition; thus, you should avoid them at all costs.

 Driftwood is a wood that has been washed on a beach or sea is mixed with salt.
 When burnt, it causes dioxins to be released, which can become a cause for cancer when inhaled.